muziejus/javascripting-english-major/4-functions.md

 chapter.

 But where did `beansVariable` come from?
 And how did it get set to “black”?
-There’s no `let beansVariable = "black"`, after all.
-The answer is that the variable is defined at the same time as the function is. `let makeABurrito = function(beansVariable){}` defines both the function, `makeABurrito()`, and the parameter, `beansVariable`, which can be used as a variable inside the function.
+There’s no `beansVariable = "black"`, after all.
+The answer is that the variable is defined at the same time as the function is. `makeABurrito = function(beansVariable){}` defines both the function, `makeABurrito()`, and the parameter, `beansVariable`, which can be used as a variable inside the function.